Home - Classical FM 96.3

 Shakespeare: The Complete Works available exclusively on Classical FM

+Enter below for a chance to win tickets to the Sony Centre – Canadian Stage presentation of the Cirque...Read more

-The New Classical FM Pet of the Week: Blackberry
+The New Classical FM Pet of the Week: Martin

-Sweet Blackberry is finally ready to find her new forever home after caring for two litters of kits!
-She...Read more
+Marvellous Martin is a mighty and masculine purr-machine.
+He enjoys the comforts of indoor home life where he may...Read more

 Weekdays from 5am-10am listeners have a chance to win!
 Simply call in to the Good Day GTA show with...Read more

 Listen in for the cue to call with Kerry Stratton and you could win!
-This week’s prize: A $100...Read more
+This week’s prize: 2 tickets...Read more

 Bill’s Classical Jukebox Giveaway: The Week...